kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It has a medial meniscus that covers a larger portion of the articular surface than the lateral one
 	E. It has a ligamentum patella that is the central portion of the common tendon of quadratus femoris

-#### Answer: ?
+#### Answer: E. It has a ligamentum patella that is the central portion of the common tendon of quadratus femoris - ?

 ### Q1.84
- person is seen in the Emergency Department with a shallow knife wound in the posterior triangle of the neck about 1.5 inches (4cm) above the clavicle.
+A person is seen in the Emergency Department with a _shallow knife wound in the posterior triangle_ of the neck about 1.5 inches (4cm) above the clavicle.
 He is complaining of anaesthesia below the wound and over the acromion and clavicle.
 The nerve most probably injured was:

-	A. The greater auricular nerve
+	A. The greater auricular nerve - F
 	B. The supraclavicular nerve
-	C. The lesser occipital nerve
+	C. The lesser occipital nerve - F
 	D. The suprascapular nerve
-	E. The transverse cervical nerve
+	E. The transverse cervical nerve - F

-#### Answer: ?
+#### Answer: B. The supraclavicular nerve - ?

 ### Q1.85
-Thrombotic occlusion of the coeliac trunk, with preservation of function of the organs supplied by this artery, is possibly caused by anastomosis between:
+Thrombotic occlusion of the _coeliac trunk_, with preservation of function of the organs supplied by this artery, is possibly caused by anastomosis between:

-	A. The left gastric artery and right gastric artery
+	A. The left gastric artery and right gastric artery - F
-	B. The left gastroepiploic artery and right gastroepiploic artery
+	B. The left gastroepiploic artery and right gastroepiploic artery - F
 	C. The proper hepatic artery and gastroduodenal artery
-	D. The right colic artery and middle colic artery
+	D. The right colic artery and middle colic artery - F
-	E. The superior pancreaticoduodenal artery and inferior pancreaticoduodenal artery
+	E. The superior pancreaticoduodenal artery and inferior pancreaticoduodenal artery - F

-#### Answer: ?
+#### Answer: C. The proper hepatic artery and gastroduodenal artery - ?

 ### Q1.86
-Infection from an abscess on the upper eyelid can spread to the dural venous sinuses of the brain as a result of _direct communication between the superior ophthalmic vein_ and:
+Infection from an abscess on the upper eyelid can spread to the _dural venous sinuses_ of the brain as a result of _direct communication between the superior ophthalmic vein_ and:
 	A. The superior petrosal sinus
 	B. The occipital sinus - F
 	C. The cavernous sinus